 Although his paper had been reviewed favorably, Dr. Idrisov worked with Dr. Murphy on how best to respond to the reviewers’ comments and strengthen the analysis.
 Upon completion of the consultation, Dr. Murphy agreed to come on board as a co-author.
-Dr. Murphy explained that “Dr. Idrisov’s article was very interesting and helped me explore substance use treatment from an international perspective.
+Dr. Murphy explained that, “Dr. Idrisov’s article was very interesting and helped me explore substance use treatment from an international perspective.
 My previous work had been in the context of the United States and I enjoyed learning about the health system in Russia.”
 Under Dr. Murphy’s guidance, Dr. Idrisov reframed his analysis to focus on DALYs as the primary outcome and include tuberculosis as a comorbid condition, in addition to HIV.
 Dr. Idrisov commented that “I enjoyed working with Dr. Murphy; he is a talented researcher and a very pleasant person.
-Overall, I would recommend the CHERISH consultation service and hope to continue working with the CHERISH organization in the future.”
+Overall, I would recommend the CHERISH Consultation Service and hope to continue working with the CHERISH.”